 DIRECTORS RESPONSIBILITY STATEMENT

-(i) In the preparation of the Annual Accounts, all the applicable Accounting Standards have been followed along with proper explanation relating to material departures.
+(i) In the preparation of the Annual Accounts, the applicable Accounting standards have been followed along with proper explanation relating to material departures.

-(ii) The Company has selected such Accounting Policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as on 31st March, 2014 and of the Statement of Profit & Loss of the Company for the year ended on that date.
+(ii) The Company has selected such Accounting Policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as on 31st March, 2015 and of the Statement of Profit and Loss of the company for the year ended on that date.

-(iii) The Company has taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 1956 for safeguarding the assets of the company and for preventing and detecting fraud and other irregularities.
+(iii) The Company has taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities.

-(iv) These Accounts have been prepared on a going concern basis.
+(iv) The Company has prepared the Annual Accounts on a going concern basis.

 MEMORANDUM OF UNDERSTANDING (MOU) WITH GOVERNMENT OF INDIA

 Your Company has been signing a Memorandum of Understanding (MOU) with the Ministry of Petroleum & Natural Gas.
 The performance of the Corporation of the year 2014-15 qualifies for Excellent rating basis self-evaluation.